dojoengine/book/src/cairo/commands.md

 ### The `get!` command

-The `get!` command is used to retrieve components from the world state.
+The `get!` command is used to retrieve models from the world state.

 Use it like this: